 According to Hawkins, the way that the average woman approaches sectioning is actually quite counterproductive.
 By taking the few extra moments to tie off separate pieces for blow-drying, you’re saving yourself time.

-Surely, you’ve heard the commandment that bringing a comb anywhere near your curls will result in not only a bad hair day but also the potential destruction of the world as we know it.
+You may have heard that bringing a comb anywhere near your curls will result in a bad hair day.

-“To ensure that every strand is covered and protected, section your hair and apply product section by section, combing it through along the way,” she instructs.
-"Always, always use a heat protectant so you can ensure your curls will go back to their original state after.
+“To ensure every strand is covered and protected, section your hair and apply the product, section by section, combing it through along the way,” she instructs.
+"Always, use a heat protectant so you can ensure your curls will go back to their original state after.
 Without a heat protectant, you risk compromising your natural curl pattern.”

-If you stick to this method, you’ll avoid any accidental gaps in coverage.
-That’s key, because heat damage will do a number on your curl pattern.
+If you stick to this method, you’ll avoid any accidental gaps in coverage, which is key because heat damage will do a number on your short curly hairstyles too.

 Moisture is the building block upon which every curly-haired woman’s world is built.
-Without it, you’ll see a serious uptick in frizz, dry-looking strands, and curls that aren’t so much ringlets as unruly puff balls.
+Without it, you’ll see a severe uptick in frizz, dry-looking strands and curls that are more ringlets than unruly puffballs.

-That said, it makes sense that everything you apply to your mane should help add and lock in moisture.
+It makes sense that everything you apply to your crowning glory should help add and lock in moisture.

 “Curly and textured hair requires more moisture than straighter types,” Hawkins says.
 “You want to use products that are nourishing, especially before any heat application that can further dry your hair out or even damage it.”

-The heat styling rules that straight-haired ladies live by simply don’t apply to their curly counterparts.
-That includes the idea of rough drying – using your hand and a blow dryer to get hair about 70 percent dry before beginning to style it.
+The heat styling rules that straight-haired ladies live by don’t apply to their curly counterparts, which includes the idea of rough drying – using your hand and a hairdryer to get hair about 70 per cent dry before styling it.

 According to Hawkins, women with curly hair should treat their brush as if it’s permanently attached to the dryer.

-If things aren’t headed in an aesthetic direction you like, don’t be afraid to dampen the hair.
+If things aren’t headed in the right direction, don’t be afraid to dampen the hair.
 Think of it as a fresh start for your blowout leading to more voluminous natural hairstyles that unleash your winter glow.

 Oops, something went wrong!
 Please try again later...